This content is incomplete and may be inaccurate, feel free to look around & please check back later for updates.

 Currently leaning towards the Atoto A6PL (A6G2B7PL), or the S8 if it’s cheap enough.

 Update: I found an A6EG2A7PLB + front cam bundle for 20% off + 20% off ebay black friday bonus.
 So the radio + front + rear camera + postage is a total of ~$240.
 To go the capacitive buttons or S8 was $100+ more which goes a bit above the old budget for this car.
-Not a lot of information about the “PL” variant but everything indicated it has 4g ram and 64gb storage, and apparently as good as the S8 with it’s features.
+Not a lot of information about the “PL” variant but everything indicated it’s like an A6PF just with 4g ram, 64gb storage, and 4G.
+This makes it apparently as good as the S8 with it’s features.
 Will update this to verify whether the correct radio model arrives (with QLED) as it sounds too good to be true.
-Even at that price if it’s a standard PF or so it’ll be a good buy.
+Even at that price if it’s a standard A6PF or so it’ll be a good buy.

 Wiring looms & other

 For the wiring we need to connect between the new radio and the mazda plugs inside, and also accommodate for the steering wheel controls and maybe the handbrake/park override.
 The mx5’s (I think up until very recent ND models) don’t have standard CANBUS, you can purchase converters but I’m going to skip this as I don’t think it’s necessary.
+Update: I don’t need the Atoto canbus, just bluetooth OBD2 so I’m going to give it a try.

 The Atoto’s come with so many wires so you don’t need to buy much else, which is partly why the Atoto choice ends up so much cheaper.
 You don’t need to purchase a $100 steering wheel control box or line out converters or antennas – it’s all in the box.

-Note: The smaller white plug that goes in to the back of the stock radio seems to be ignored by everyone – mine has one and the only thing I’m aware of is the AUX port down in the tray area, so once I have the radio out again I’ll trace this to confirm what it does.
+Note: The smaller white plug that goes in to the back of the stock MX5 radio seems to be ignored by everyone – mine has one and the only thing I’m aware of is the AUX port down in the tray area, so once I have the radio out again I’ll trace this to confirm what it does.
 I’m going to be very annoyed if I had bluetooth available for 7 years!
 Ok I have found photos I took while it was apart and a wiring diagram.
 The smaller plug seems to be more so the stock radio can react to the cars speed, lights, all of that – like a CANBUS.
 And also the AUX.
 So this is why people are ignoring it.
-I might see if I can wire up the AUX to the new radio anyway since I’ll be in there.
+I might see if I can wire up the AUX socket to the new radio anyway since I’ll be in there.

 So this is what I have come up with from the videos.